pavius/nuclio-1/README.md

 You can use nuclio as a standalone binary (for example, for IoT devices), package it within a Docker container, or integrate it with a container orchestrator like Kubernetes.

 nuclio is extremely fast.
 A single function instance can process hundreds of thousands of HTTP requests or data records per second.
 This is 10&ndash;100 times faster than some other frameworks.
+See [Architecture Details](docs/architecture.md) to learn how it works.

 **Note:** nuclio is still under development, and is not recommended for production use.